MurphyDavid/TX2P/README.md

 ### Usage

-If you are trying to confirm that a transcript in an organism is producing a protein, it's suggested to include the full known proteome for that organism.
+If you are trying to confirm that a transcript in an organism is producing a protein, it's suggested to include the full known proteome for that organism just as you would a contaminants file.
 For humans the relevant fasta file can be downloaded from uniprot: https://www.uniprot.org/help/downloads

 >docker run -v $current_folder:/current_folder -it --entrypoint dotnet mymodifiedmetamorpheus:latest /metamorpheus/CMD.dll -o /current_folder/testoutput -t /current_folder/mmconfig/Task2-CalibrateTaskconfig.toml /current_folder/mmconfig/Task4-GPTMDTaskconfig.toml current_folder/mmconfig/Task5-SearchTaskconfig.toml -d [Fasta file for transcripts of interest] /current_folder/contaminants.fasta [Fasta file of known proteins for organism of interest] -s [complete list of mass spec files]